thunderrabbit/poppopchaos/README.md

 ## Pop Pop Chaos

-Sentimental Version: Proof of Concept with locally and server-inflating bubbles
+Sentimental Version: Can almost load bubbles from DB

 Okay basically I tried to pop Slimframework onto this and get: